LordAlucard90/Angular-Tutorial/01 - The Basics/readme.md

 ### Event Binding

-Event binding allows to call a method on a specific property or event of a element.
+Event binding allows to call a method on a specific property or event of an element.

 ```angular2html
 <button